-Trump accuses the court of unfairly targeting the USA and Israel, according to the news channel that has seen documents about the order.
+Trump accuses the court of unfairly targeting the USA and Israel, according to NBC News, which has previously seen documents about the order.

 The decision will entail, among other things, economic sanctions and visa restrictions for unnamed officials within the criminal court.